Why the CFA Is the Gold Standard in Investment Management

 The Bottom Line

-The CFA charter demands a multi-year commitment—900+ study hours, $2,550+ in fees, and roughly 4 years from start to charter.
+The CFA charter demands a multi-year commitment — 900+ study hours, $2,550+ in fees, and roughly four years from start to charter.
 But for investment management careers, it remains the most respected credential globally.

 Start with Level I, build your foundation, and commit to the journey.
 The CFA designation opens every door in investment management.